 -

-Petition for judicial review filed directly with the Supreme Court on October 11, 2000.
+Petition assailing the constitutionality of R.A.
+8762 filed directly with the Supreme Court on October 11, 2000.

 Facts

-- The law also allows natural-born Filipinos who lost citizenship and reside in the Philippines to engage in retail trade.
+- R.A.
+8762 also allows natural-born Filipino citizens who lost their citizenship and now reside in the Philippines to engage in retail trade with the same rights as Filipino citizens.

-- On October 11, 2000, several members of the House of Representatives filed a petition directly with the Supreme Court challenging the constitutionality of R.A.
+- On October 11, 2000, petitioners, who are members of the House of Representatives, filed a petition directly with the Supreme Court assailing the constitutionality of R.A.
 8762.

 Arguments of the Petitioners

 - R.A.
-8762 violates Sections 9, 19, and 20 of Article II of the Constitution, which mandate a self-reliant national economy controlled by Filipinos, promotion of social justice, industrialization, full employment, and protection against unfair competition.
+8762 contravenes Sections 9, 19, and 20 of Article II of the Constitution, which mandate state policies for a self-reliant national economy under Filipino control, promotion of industrialization, full employment, and protection of Filipino enterprises.

-- The law would lead to alien control of the retail trade and, consequently, the loss of effective Filipino control over the national economy.
+- The implementation of R.A.
+8762 would result in alien control of the retail trade sector, leading to a loss of effective Filipino control over the national economy.

 - The passage of R.A.
-8762 was improperly imposed by the World Bank-International Monetary Fund as a condition for loans.
+8762 was improperly imposed by the World Bank-International Monetary Fund as a condition for the release of certain loans.

-- The law poses a clear and present danger of promoting monopolies or combinations in restraint of trade.
+- There is a clear and present danger that R.A.
+8762 would promote monopolies or combinations in restraint of trade.

 Arguments of the Respondents

-- The petition does not present a justiciable controversy as it fails to show violation of the rights of small retail vendors whom petitioners claim to represent.
+- The petition does not present a justiciable controversy because it fails to allege any violation of the rights of the small retail vendors whom petitioners claim to represent.

 Issues

-- Whether or not the petitioner lawmakers have the legal standing (locus standi) to challenge the constitutionality of R.A.
+- Whether or not the petitioner lawmakers possess the legal standing to challenge the constitutionality of R.A.
 8762.

 - Whether or not R.A.
-8762 is unconstitutional for violating the provisions of the 1987 Constitution, particularly those concerning national economy and patrimony.
+8762 is unconstitutional for allegedly violating the constitutional mandate for the development of a self-reliant and independent national economy effectively controlled by Filipinos.

 Ruling

-- The Court ruled that although petitioners lacked a clear showing of direct injury required for legal standing as taxpayers or legislators, the rule on standing could be relaxed due to the transcendental importance and paramount public interest involved in the case concerning the constitutionality of a major economic law.
+- The Supreme Court ruled that although petitioners did not clearly demonstrate direct injury to establish legal standing as taxpayers or legislators, the rule on standing can be relaxed because the case involves matters of transcendental importance, overarching significance to society, or paramount public interest.

-- Regulating trade, including allowing foreign participation under certain conditions, is a valid exercise of the State's police power; R.A.
-8762, by lessening restrictions on foreigners' right to property and engage in lawful business, does not deny Filipinos their rights, as they can still engage in retail.
+- The regulation of trade is an exercise of the State's police power.
+R.A.
+8762, by lessening restrictions on foreign participation, does not deny Filipinos' right to property or due process, as they can still engage in retail business.

 Doctrines